-If you want to work with LMDZ at obelix(not in this training), you can for example install the configuration LMDZOR\v6\work.
+If you want to work with LMDZ at obelix(not in this training), you can for example install the configuration LMDZOR_v6.4_work or IPSLCM7_work sub-configuration LMDZOR.
 Installation is done using the standard procedure.
 Only before running, you need to deactivate the FFT filter in LMDZ because no FFT was set during compilation.
-You also need to use less cores for running (use 32MPI with 10MP).
+You also need to use less cores for running (use maximum 32MPI with 10MP).
 Change as follow: